 Criteria Measure Assessment Degree The number of residents and ratepayers affected and the degree to which they are affected by the decision or proposal.
-Low - the number of residents and ratepayers affected by this decision is minimal.
+Low - the Annual Dog Control Report provided as Appendix 1 is retrospective in nature, although it is acknowledged that over the course of the year, the exercise of the dog control function can impact a significant proportion of the community.
 LOS The achievement of, or ability to achieve, the Council's stated levels of service as set out in the Long Term Plan (LTP).
-Low - the decision will not affect the Council's ability to deliver levels of service as outlined in the LTP.
+Low - given the retrospective nature of the Annual Dog Control Report the decision to adopt will not affect the Council's ability to deliver levels of service as outlined in the LTP.
 Decision Whether this type of decision, proposal or issue has a history of generating wide public interest within South Taranaki.
-Low - this decision has not generated wide public interest in the past.
+Low - this decision has not generated wide public interest in the past, although it is acknowledged that a small number of individuals have taken an interest in the year-end results of this activity over recent years.
 Financial The impact of the decision or proposal on the Council's overall budget or included in an approved Long Term Plan and its ability to carry out its existing or proposed functions and activities now and in the future.
-Low - there is no impact on Council's budgets.
+Low - there is no impact on Council's budgets, given its retrospective nature.
 Reversible The degree to which the decision or proposal is reversible.
-Med - once the report is presented to the Department of Internal Affairs the decision cannot be reversed.
+Medium - once the report is presented to the Department of Internal Affairs the decision cannot be reversed.
 Environment The degree of impact the decision will have on the environment.
-Low - there is no impact on the environment.
+Low - the report does not constitute an impact